AuCA - Automated Cable Assembly

 • Crimping is force-controlled with an electric stroke cylinder

-• several connector housings for different connections are stored in the tool head
+• Several connector housings for different connections are stored in the tool head

-• finished connector housings are placed on the workpiece
+• Finished connector housings are placed on the workpiece

 Range of services